IMS-AS-LUH/zynq-stewart-platform/README.md

 Use the `Servo Setup.ipynb` script to calibrate the servos.
 This offers a slider for each servo.
 Determine the value for -90° and 90° for each servo and set them in `servo.py::servo_limits`.

 #### Step 4
 Finally, execute all steps inside of `VideoPipelineSetup.ipynb`.
 This loads the bit file and configures the system.
-If no video input or output is connected at this point, it will probably hang and crash at some point.
+If no video input or output is connected at this point, it will probably hang and crash.

-If the script is running, the design can then be controlled via the four buttons and two switches at the front of the board.
+If the script is running, the design can be controlled via the four buttons and two switches at the front of the board.
 The buttons turn on and off the individual filters.
 The switches add additional smoothing filters.
 For this, they work like a binary counter, so three additional smoothing stages can be added.
 They are only active if the smoothing is turned on, and one stage will always be active.
 From left to right, the buttons turn on the ball detection, the edge filter, the smoothing filter, and the image crop.

 # Servo Allocation
 The board outputs the generated PWM signals over the RPI-Connecter interface.
 It is located at the edge of the board between the HDMI connectors.
 The PWM outputs are connected as such: